Depressa

 Depressa, population 1,541, is a village or small town in the Salento traditional region of south-east Italy.
 Administratively it counts as a frazione of the comune of Tricase, a municipality of the Province of Lecce, Apulia.

+The castle of Depressa is a property of Anglo-Italian Winspeare noble family.

 Transportation

 The nearest international airports are those of Brindisi and Bari.
 By road, Tricase can be reached by a 2-lane freeway from Bari.